 Organisations and individuals are often made to feel that they should understand disability.
-This is impossible if they have never been given the knowledge around it.
+This is impossible if they have never been given the knowledge about it.
 We believe that the key to disability equality is all within education.

 That’s where we come in to provide disability awareness.
 We encourage interaction in a jargon free, relaxed and fun learning environment.
 This disability awareness course will utilise case studies, personal reflection and peer discussion.
 We also have multiple activities for delegates to engage in which includes group work, scenarios, videos, case studies, demonstrations, role-play and communication tasks.

 Our disability awareness course is an open platform, developed and lead by experts who have disabilities.
 We encourage honesty and transparency in our training.
 This is so delegates can open up and discuss what can sometimes feel like a difficult topic.
 We aim to challenge the myths that are often association with disability.

 Our course will provide you with an understanding of: